 Required:

-Students need a Google Drive account (available for free with Gmail account) with Google Colab plugin.
-Colab is a Jupyter Notebook like interface, which provides a seamless access to Python, TensorFlow, visualizations and (free) CPU/GPU/TPU hardware from Google.
+Students need a Google Drive account (available for free with Gmail account) with a Google Colab plugin.
+Colab is a Jupyter Notebook-like interface, which provides a seamless access to Python, TensorFlow, visualizations and (free) CPU/GPU/TPU hardware from Google.
 Colab ensures identical programming environment among all participants of the course.

 We use Google Colab Notebooks for programming assignments, which is pre-configured with Python 3.x and most packages/versions already installed.